rkmsh/rkmsh.github.io/_posts/2019-06-20-Kioptrix_Level_1.md

 ```
 This was easy.
 Only some Research work needed.

-## Thanks for Learning with me.
+## Thank You! for learning with me.
 Keep Moving!!!